 In April 2015, the FASB issued ASU No. 2015-05, Intangibles-Goodwill and Other-Internal Use Software (Subtopic 350-40): Customer's Accounting for Fees Paid in a Cloud Computing Arrangement.
-The amendments in this update provide guidance to customers as to whether a cloud computing arrangement includes a software license, the customer should account for the arrangement as a service contract.
+The amendments in this update provide guidance to customers as to whether a cloud computing arrangement includes a software license.
+If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 If a cloud computing arrangement includes a software license, the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
 ASU 2015-05 is effective for annual and interim periods beginning after December 15, 2015 with early adoption permitted.
 We do not expect the adoption of this guidance to have a material impact on our consolidated financial statements.

-In April 2015, the FASB issued ASU No. 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs.
+In April 2015, the FASB issued ASU No. 2015-03, Interest-Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs.
 The amendments in ASU 2015-03 require the debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 ASU 2015-03 is effective for annual and interim periods beginning on or after December 15, 2015.
-As of August 2, 2015, if we were to adopt ASU 2015-03, \$3,138 of net deferred financing costs would be reclassified from "Other assets and deferred charges" to a reduction in the carrying amount of our debt.
+In August, the FASB issued ASU No. 2015-15, Interest-Imputation of Interest (Subtopic 835-30): Presentation of Subsequent Measurement of Debt Issuance Costs Associated with Line-of-Credit Arrangements.
+ASU 2015-15 permits entities to defer and present debt issuance costs related to line-of-credit arrangements as assets.
+As of November 1, 2015, if we were to adopt ASU 2015-03 and ASU 2015-15, \$2,990 of net deferred financing costs would be reclassified from "Other assets and deferred charges" to a reduction in the carrying amount of our debt, of which \$2,101 is related to a line-of-credit arrangement, and could be presented as an asset.